PeterDrake/cs369/lessons/12_gradient_descent.md

 * Unpack equations 4-5 to 4-7

 # For Next Time
 Linear Regression is due tonight
+Book 2 is due Thursday
 Read Géron, pp. 149-173